Hillel Day School

 Hillel Day School, named after the Jewish religious leader, sage and scholar Hillel, is an independent Pre-K – 8 Jewish day school in Farmington Hills, Michigan, a city in the Detroit metropolitan area.
-Founded in 1958, it was the first non-Orthodox Jewish school in Michigan.
+Founded in 1958, it became the first non-Orthodox Jewish school in Michigan.
 It provides both secular and Judaic studies instruction for students from preschool through eighth grade.

-History
+Hillel initially rented space from various Jewish organizations.
+In 1970, it settled into its permanent home in Farmington Hills.
+In 1980s–1990s, portable classrooms were necessary due to overcrowding.
+Since then, Hillel's campus has undergone significant expansions and renovations.
+It now features open-space learning areas, a separate pre-school wing, an indoor gym, all-season outdoor athletic facilities, an "innovation hub" with a greenhouse and makerspace, and a café with a kitchen.

+In 2005, Hillel controversially closed the teachers' union.
+In 2008, Hillel ended its affiliation with the Conservative movement and became a non-denominational Jewish day school.

+School history

-Early years
+Founding and early years

 The Hillel Day School was established in the fall of 1958, after a long period of planning, by a group of Detroit educators, Rabbis and leaders of the community.
 The group was spearheaded by Rabbi Jacob Segal, who was consequently recognized as the founder of the school and its honorary life president.

 The school began with 29 students in the kindergarten and first grade, a further grade being added each following year.
-By 1960 it grew into a modern elementary day school with 51 students in kindergarten and three grades which combined Hebraic-religious and general studies under the spiritual influence of Conservative Judaism and Zionism.
+By 1960 it grew into a modern elementary day school with 51 students in grades K–3 that offered a blend of Hebraic-religious and general studies, influenced by Conservative Judaism and Zionism.
 By 1963, enrollment was 115 students in grades K–6.
 By 1966, Hillel grew up into a K–9 school and, in 1967, held the commencement exercises for its first graduating ninth grade.
 The next year's graduates were the first students that completed ten years of education at Hillel, from kindergarten at school's founding in 1958 to ninth grade.